ChadVanHalen/SIEM-Setup-Lab/README.md

 <h1>SIEM Setup Lab</h1>

 <h2>Description</h2>
-This project consists of getting hands-on experience on the installation of Splunk on a Linux VM, having a separate Linux VM transmit data to the Splunk server, all via CLI.
+This project consists of getting hands-on experience of the installation of Splunk on a Linux VM, having a separate Linux VM transmit data to the Splunk server, all via CLI.
 I then demonstrate dealing with said data in the SIEM's GUI interface, showing basic searching functionalities and displaying certain parameters of a simulated attack via a graph.<br/>
 <br />